castlele/kbase/notes/inbox.md

 - Rom's history is interesting

+- To live life right you have to understand world's nature (and your place in it) and human's nature
+-

 > [!Business analysis]
 >
 > The essence of every process is getting result from the resources you've got